PKUHPC/CraneSched/docs/deployment/index.md

 # Overview

->This section provides step-by-step guides to deploy and configure CraneSched components on different operating systems.
+!!! tip

-⚠️ Important: We strongly recommend using **Rocky Linux 9** for production environments.
+    We strongly recommend using **Rocky Linux 9** for production environments.
 It offers better stability, long-term support, and compatibility with modern kernels and system components.

-- Preferred: Rocky Linux 9 — follow the recommended path for the best compatibility and experience.

-- Compatible: CentOS 7 — for legacy environments only; lifecycle and ecosystem are outdated.

-- Optional/Required for GRES on cgroup v2: eBPF — used to enforce GRES device limits under cgroup v2; enable on supported kernels if you need GRES.
+This section provides step-by-step guides to deploy and configure CraneSched components on different operating systems.

 ## What you will deploy